MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 A young woman stepped forward, eyes bright and curious.
 Her accent had the lilt of North Yorkshire, England.

 “Hello.
 My name is Isabel,” she said, extending her hand.

 Kitty met it with a paw, grinning.
 “Well met, Isabel!
 I be Captain Kitty One Ear - scourge o’ de seven seas and proud queen o’ de Mango Mirage!”

-She dipped into a bow so dramatic, a few folks gasped.
+Kitty dipped into a bow so dramatic, a few folks gasped.

 “Last I remember, I been rockin’ easy in me hammock, swayin’ to de sweet lullaby of Cayman tides.
 Now look where I land... wherever here be.”

 “I was asleep too!”
 Isabel said, frowning.
 Her hands twitched at her sides, as if trying to grasp a memory just beyond reach.
-“But you’re… you’re a talking cat!”
+“But you’re… *you’re a talking cat!*”

 “Sharp eyes ya got,” Kitty purred, her tail flickin’ with pride.
 “I’s de finest feline pirate ya ever gon meet, believe dat.”